 And when it’s time for a break from the thrill of the rides you can enjoy one of the many shows which take place throughout the day such as Barbarroja, a daily performance with a real pirate ship, a town, a 20-metre high cliff and a lot of special effects and surprises.
-The park opens for the summer 2019 season on Saturday 13th April.

-Elche Palmeral, Elche: travel time 50m
+Elche Palmeral, Elche | Travel time 50m

 Lying less than an hour from the Orihuela Costa, the Carthaginian palm grove consists of more than 200,000 date palms located on the east bank of the Vinalopó river, making it the largest natural palm orchard in Europe.

-The Palmeral has existed since the eighth century when the city of Elche was established, and the Romans constructed an elaborate network of irrigation channels which are still present and working to this day.
+The Palmeral has existed since the eighth century when the city of Elche was established, and the Romans constructed an elaborate network of irrigation channels that are still present and working to this day.

 The Elche Palmeral also offers something for budding adrenaline lovers, with its own adventure zone with thrilling attractions for people of all ages to enjoy.